 Benefits of Transcranial Magnetic Stimulation

-While repetitive transcranial stimulation can treat many stroke symptoms, it seems to have the most effective results on movement problems.
+While repetitive transcranial stimulation can treat many secondary symptoms after stroke, it seems to have the most effective results on movement problems.
 For example, research shows that magnetic therapy helps stroke survivors improve their gait and walk independently again.

-In another study, researchers applied magnetic stimulation to stroke patients with severe arm paralysis.
+In another study, researchers applied magnetic stimulation to patients with severe arm paralysis.
 During the experiment, the researchers asked the patients to try to reach for an object when they saw the “Go” signal.
-When the patients tried to move, the doctors would apply magnetic stimulation to the dorsal premotor cortex.
+When the patients tried to move, the doctors would apply magnetic stimulation to the area in the brain that produces that movement.

 The results showed that the therapy had a profound effect on those with severe motor impairments.